jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-07-18-chess-programming-bitboards.md

 ---
 layout: mendokusai
 author: Jonny Spicer
-title: Chess Programming Bitboards
+title: Chess Programming&#58; Bitboards
-tags: [ Chess, Software Engineering ]
+tags: [ Chess, Software Development ]
 ---
 Today the engine work began in earnest, and I've already made some decent progress.
 It can already hold a representation of a chessboard in memory, and tell you the position of the pieces on it - it can "see" the board if you will.
 It still has no idea about any of the rules of the game but, you know, baby steps.